University of Niš Faculty of Science and Mathematics: Scientific research

 Improvement and continuous modernization of the existing study programs are governed by the scientific development and new demands placed before the job profiles that students are trained for at the Faculty.
-The academic staff pursues research, is engaged in various projects, and cooperates with the industry; they organize seminars and workshops for the academic staff with acclaimed experts from abroad or from industry as lecturers.
+The academic staff pursues research, is engaged in various projects, and cooperates with the industry; they organize seminars and workshops for the academic staff with experts from abroad or from industry as lecturers.
 The Faculty of Sciences and Mathematics makes it possible for research methods and research findings to be integrated into the academic programs of doctoral studies.

 The Faculty is currently involved in a total of 46 national and international projects that span across fundamental research, technological development, integrated study, and interdisciplinary research.
 Over 80% academic staff participate in the realization of the national research projects.

 The Faculty is also involved in a number of TEMPUS and FP projects.

 The academic stuff at the Faculty takes part in scientific conferences and professional symposia in the country and abroad.
 The Faculty itself has organized a number of significant scientific meetings.